-The principles of mathematical science often form 'unseen' parts of our everyday lives and apply to many aspects of the modern world.
-Mathematics is a key driver in advancing many areas within Science and Technology, making continued research both impactful and exciting.
+The mathematical sciences often form an 'unseen' part of our everyday lives, yet they underpin many aspects of the modern world.
+Mathematics is a key driver in advancing many areas within Science and Technology, making continued research in mathematics both impactful and exciting.

-The Department’s strength in research excellence is reflected in the latest Research Excellence Framework results (2014) where 87% of the Department’s research was classed as internationally recognised and 10% as world-leading.
+Our strength in research is reflected in the latest Research Excellence Framework results (2014) where 87% of the Department’s research was classed as internationally recognised and 10% as world-leading.

-Research students within the department enjoy a vibrant community to learn in and also benefit from a range of resources to support their work as well as the opportunity to undertake training in lecturing and tutoring.
+Research students within the department enjoy a vibrant community to learn in and benefit from a range of resources to support their work.
+They also have the opportunity to undertake training in lecturing and tutoring.